Jpark27614/Emotion-Detection-Program/README.md

 ### 2. Model Building and Training
   * We plan to use [OpenFace](https://github.com/TadasBaltrusaitis/OpenFace/blob/master/README.md) for the base of our emotion detection model.
+  * Next we [installed](https://github.com/TadasBaltrusaitis/OpenFace/wiki/Windows-Installation) OpenFace with the help of a [tutorial](https://www.youtube.com/watch?v=qknAAax8aCo)